 Hairballs are very common in cats, especially because they keep themselves clean by self-grooming and so, ingesting hairs!
 The swallowed hair then passes through a cat’s digestive system or, if it gets stuck in their stomach then it will come back out their mouth through vomiting.
 Ouf I remember the smell just writing this.

 Educate yourself on this day about how you can help your cat manage their hairballs better by grooming her regularly and help detangle her fur, healthy diet, and maintaining a healthy and less shedding coat, it will be a win-win situation for you and your floof!

 Did you know? – Hairballs are not actually round!

 If you have experience with the nasty things around your house, you do know that hairballs are tube-shaped and not round-shaped, because they come out through your cat’s esophagus.
 Hairballs are more regular in long-haired cats and more common during the summer months when cats groom themselves more to keep cool.

 Black cats are celebrated on August 17, a day assigned to dispel myths and superstitions associated with black cats and also bring awareness to the fact that black cats are the least adoptable pets in shelters.

-Black cats are not the evil entities associated with witches (except Binx from Hocus Pocus and Salem, Sabrina the teenage witch’s cat of course), neither they are bad omens bringing bad luck if you cross path with one unless you step back in open sewage attempting to undo its curse by walk backward!
+Black cats are not the evil entities associated with witches (except Binx from Hocus Pocus and Salem, Sabrina the teenage witch’s cat of course), neither they are bad omens bringing bad luck if you cross paths with one unless you step back into open sewage attempting to undo its curse by walk backward!
 There is no need to fear them, plus a black cat will love you as much as any other!

 Don’t you want a tiny panther of your own?